Rodney Elliott: Political career

 Before running for office, he worked as a city planner in Lowell, as an aide to Phil Shea, and for the town of Groton, Massachusetts.
 Elliott ran for office in 1995 but lost his initial run.
 He ran again in 1997, and was successfully elected to the Lowell City Council.
 He spent 24 years as part of the council where he focused on the city's finances.
 He was known as the "fiscal watchdog".
 In 2021, he lost his reelection campaign to Dan Rourke.

 During his tenure on the city council, he supported a citywide ban on pit bulls.

 Mayor of Lowell

 Elliott was elected as Lowell's 34th Mayor on January 6, 2014.
 The Lowell Sun Newspaper endorsed him for a second term.
 He left office on January 5, 2016.

 During the beginning of his first term as mayor, a notable fire occurred in the Cambodian community in Lowell.
 The fire killed seven and displaced over fifty people, including children and elderly.
 Elliott spent significant time organizing donations, and corresponding with federal agencies to get the displaced individuals replacements for important documents.
-He later traveled to Phnom Penh and met the Prime Minister of Cambodia Hun Sen when Lovell was made a sister city for Phnom Penh.
+He later traveled to Phnom Penh and met the Prime Minister of Cambodia Hun Sen when Lowell was made a sister city for Phnom Penh.
 Lowell has the second largest Cambodian-American population in the United States, after Long Beach, California.

 In 2018, he ran for the 1st Middlesex district of the Massachusetts Senate, but lost the Democratic primary to Edward J. Kennedy.